 The benefits of being a postgraduate clinic student include:

 - Experience: you will have primary, supervised responsibility for meeting with clients and taking instructions; drafting legal advice and documents; and carrying out legal research.

 - Developing expertise: you will start to develop expertise in one or more discrete areas of the law, focusing on the areas of most interest to you.

 - Contact with the legal profession: – you will be based in the CBD, learning by working with experienced lawyers within the Curtin Law School and in the wider legal profession, thereby developing meaningful contacts in the profession.

 Clinical Legal Workplace Experience Unit

 - Apply elements of the student’s programmed training in the context of legal practice.

-- Experience supervision by a qualified member of the legal profession in the execution of legal or law-related work.
+- Experience supervision by qualified lawyers in the execution of legal or law-related work.

 - Acquire a basic understanding of what a legal practitioner does in the course of legal practice.